jruels/adv-azure-classpage/labs/04-aad-web-auth/index.md

 The scope of this quickstart covers the concerns regarding securing API endpoints.
 The concerns of signing in and retaining authentication tokens are not implemented here and are the responsibility of a client application.

-Use Azure Shell (Bash) for these labs.
+#### Configure the project to use Active Directory

-## Prerequisites
+To get started configuring the application, there are a few account-specific values you can obtain from the Azure CLI.
+The easiest way to get started with the CLI is to use the Azure Cloud Shell.

-To get started, complete these prerequisites.
+Use Azure Cloud Shell for the following labs.

 ### Create the sample project